IsaccBarker/Corporate/README.md

 the primitive Integer and String.

 A class is simply a new email.
 Take the above chain as an example; we have both the classes "Hey" and "Hi".
 You can use these classes to house methods, and thus functionality.
+A new class is marked with three new lines, `Subject` with no tab before it, followed by `Original Recipient` and `Date`.
+After that, is the start of a new class/email.

 The name of a class is taken either from the parentheses after the subject, or from the date ("yesterday", "2 days ago", "1 week and 2 days ago") are all perfectly valid.